Rocket Espresso Giotto Evoluzione Review

 Cleaning and Maintenance – 4/5

 As with all prosumer espresso machines, cleaning and maintenance are paramount to avoid problems down the line.
 Though, in general, HX machines have fewer parts and are easier to manage than bigger dual boilers.
-And the E61 group head is widespread, making it easy to find skilled technicians and spare parts should anything go wrong.
+And the E61 group is widespread, making it easy to find skilled technicians and spare parts should anything go wrong.

 Inside the Rocket Giotto Evoluzione R, you’ll find primarily stainless steel commercial grade parts.
 They’re well-positioned to avoid moisture damage.
 As long as you’re proactive rather than reactive with your maintenance, you should be able to get a lot of years out of this one.